Solongbus/TextureMerge2/README.md

 ## Requirements
 To run this program you need [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (installed by default on most windows computers)

-## Features
-- **Channel Packing**: Merge up to 4 grayscale textures into a single RGBA image.
-- **Project Configuration**: Save and load your project settings as `.tmproj` files for quick access.
-- **CLI Mode**: Fully functional command-line interface for automated workflows.
-- **Copy CLI Command**: Easily copy the command for your current project setup to the clipboard.

 ## Usage
 1. Download the software from [releases](https://github.com/Solongbus/TextureMerge2/releases) \